Frequently Asked Questions

 What is the process for applying for grants from the Foundation?

-What is the Foundation doing with the large bequest that has recently come to the Foundation?
+What is the Foundation doing with the large bequest received by the Foundation?

-A bequest of just over $5 million has arrived in increments from 2015-2016 from the estate of Craig and Jean Gregerson.
-This bequest is an endowment restricted to use for facilities and building equipment.
-The money has been placed in a separate portfolio along with money previously restricted to this same use – from Holman, Christy and others.
-The Trustees have begun to draw on this endowment as allowed by CA State law to serve three needs of the church.
-One is to help with annual operating budget needs of the church.
-A second is to build up an account to cover the Reserve Study Project needs of the church over the next 30 years [see question about – What is the Reserve Study?].
-A third is to build up an account to help with Unexpected Projects in the area of Facilities.
+A generous bequest of just over $5 million arrived in increments in 2015-2016 from the estate of Craig and Jean Gregerson.
+The bequest was designated an endowment restricted to use for facilities and building equipment.
+Trustees invested the money in a separate portfolio along with endowments previously restricted to this same use – from Holman, Christy and others.
+Trustees draw on these donor endowments, as allowed by California law, to meet facility needs of the church.
+One use is to support annual operating budget expenses for facilities.
+A second is to build up a facilities reserve account to cover Reserve Study project expenses over the next 30 years [see question about – What is the Reserve Study?] and to cover the expenses of unexpected facility projects.

 What is the reserve study?

-In 2012 the Session asked the Foundation to pay for a Reserve Study Report.
-Session retained as a consultant, Reserve Analysis Consulting LLC, to prepare a Reserve Study Report.
-The purpose of this report was to identify the Campus building components that LOPC needs to maintain, repair or replace over the next 30 years.
-The study was based on component useful life, remaining life projections and industry standards, and on the maintenance information provided by LOPC staff.
-Using this Study and sound stewardship and maintenance practices it was hoped that LOPC could avoid the long term costs of deferred maintenance.
-Although the Study was completed in 2012 there was no source of funding to act on its recommendations over the coming 30 years.
-Session through their Emerging Needs Funds and the Foundation covered the costs jointly.
-With the receipt of the Gregerson endowment for Facilities maintenance and with the knowledge that the Sanctuary Project was underway, the Foundation paid for an update of the 2012 Reserve Study to be completed in the summer of 2016.
-The Trustees hope that within the next few years, the Foundation will be able to fund most of the Reserve Study Projects.
-This will relieve the LOPC annual budget from these uneven draws on the budget and will ensure that maintenance isn’t deferred.
+In 2012, Session retained a consultant to prepare a Reserve Study Report that identifies hundreds of campus building components that need to be maintained, repaired or replaced over the next 30 years.
+The study was based on component useful life, remaining life projections, industry maintenance standards and on information provided by LOPC staff.
+Receipt in 2015-2016 of the Gregerson endowment for facilities maintenance and knowledge that the Sanctuary Seismic upgrade project was underway, resulted in an update in 2016 of the earlier Reserve Study Report.
+Trustees hope that within the next few years, Foundation gift assets will be available to fund most of the Reserve Study projects which will relieve the LOPC annual budget from uneven draws and will ensure that needed facilities maintenance isn’t deferred.

 Who can give to the Foundation?